 Your own opinion is probably coloured by your previous experiences with injuries, disgruntled players and parents and a host of other potential factors.

-There’s no right or wrong answer, of course, but at the clubs I’ve been involved with we’ve almost always selected 10, as in those seasons where we’ve had nine there’s been at least one injury or major absence that’s cut our numbers to eight for a large part of the season.
+There’s no right or wrong answer, of course, but at the clubs I’ve been involved with we’ve almost always selected 10, because in the seasons where teams have had nine there’s been at least one injury or major absence that’s cut our numbers to eight or less for a large part of the season.

 Now of course being reduced to eight players means more court time for those players, which will clearly be a positive for them, in as far as they’ll improve simply through spending more time on court.
 However, it also pays to consider some other factors, and particularly with young teams.